-Several weeks ago, hubs and I went to a local ReStore looking for some cabinet doors for our kitchen reno.
+Several weeks ago, hubs and I went to a local ReStore looking for some cabinet doors for our kitchen remodel.
 We didn't find any doors that day but I did find this old wooden window that I liked for $1.50.
 I wasn't sure what I would do with it but I figured for $1.50, I would take it home and try to use it somewhere.
-You can check out my shopping haul here.

 Have you ever used the mirror paint before?